 But before we dive into the best practices, let’s have a look at the basics of a knowledge base.

 What is an IT help desk knowledge base?

 In simple terms, you can picture a knowledge base as a search engine for your organization or company.
 With Google, for instance, you can search to find out (almost) every piece of knowledge in the universe.
-And as the name suggests, a business knowledge base contains all the relevant knowledge within your company.
+And as the name suggests, a knowledge base is part of a help desk software and contains all the relevant knowledge within your company.
 This includes all the standard processes in an organization, operating manuals, standard templates, employee contracts, products and services offered, and even the knowledge that is usually inside your specialized employees’ minds.

 A knowledge base stores all the information - both structured and unstructured - that is relevant to your organization.
 As an organization expands and scales up, it may become too difficult to keep track of files, documents, contracts, or other information.
 And documents and files are not the only types of information in an organization, which further complicates things.

 Every organization requires a knowledge management strategy to handle this ever-growing mass of information and knowledge.
 This includes maintaining the consistency of the knowledge across the network and updating it as it changes.

 An enterprise help desk knowledge base software is an integral part of this.
 The relevant experts add information into the system which can later be accessed by everyone in the organization.
 For example, the HR team will add information related to the leave policy, employee rules, dress code, and others.
 The accounting team will add information related to topics like the process and format for submitting the expense reports, the process for submitting a supply order for approval, etc.

 The knowledge base is not always limited to employee use alone.
 Specific sections such as product information, return policy, troubleshooting manuals may be available to the customers as well as the general public.
 External contractors who deal with your product, such as product installers can use training material from your knowledge base.